djalbat/with-style/README.md

 Programmatic styles support.

-This package supplies tag names and utility functions for the [Reaction with Style](https://github.com/djalbat/reaction-with-style).
+This package supplies tag names and utility functions for [Reaction with Style](https://github.com/djalbat/reaction-with-style).
 You will never need to install this directly as a dependency of your project.

 ## Installation